 E-cigs worked for me and without them I can almost guarantee you I would still be smoking.
 If you are ready to give it a try, let’s have a look at the safest electronic cigarette brands out there.

-Which electronic cigarette brands are the safest?
+Which vape brands are the safest?

 I have made it a point to make sure all of the companies listed on this site are as reputable and transparent as possible in terms of what is in their e-liquid.

 The absolute best e-liquid brand in my opinion is Halo.
 All of Halo’s signature “smoke juice” is made with the highest quality Pharmaceutical and United States Pharmacopeia (USP) grade ingredients.
 They are by far the best known and highest quality e-liquid maker in the United States.

 Here is a quote directly from Halo Cigs Website: